mygethub-99/mygamefinal/README.md

 You should now be told that you have won the game.
 You player will be awarded points.

-Now you can test the scoring, ranking and and other game api's, rr pulling the history for one of the games you just played with the game entity key.
+Now you can test the scoring, ranking and and other game api's.

 Thank you and have a nice day!